mzjb/DeepH-pack/docs/source/keyword/train.md

 - *distance_expansion* : Which basis functions are used to represent interatomic distances. `choices = ['GaussianBasis', 'BesselBasis', 'ExpBernsteinBasis']`

-+ *if_exp* : The number of angular quantum numbers that spherical harmonic functions have.

-- *normalization* : Which form of normalization layers are used. `choices = ['BatchNorm', 'LayerNorm', 'PairNorm', 'InstanceNorm', 'GraphNorm', 'DiffGroupNorm', 'None']`
++ *normalization* : Which form of normalization layers are used. `choices = ['BatchNorm', 'LayerNorm', 'PairNorm', 'InstanceNorm', 'GraphNorm', 'DiffGroupNorm', 'None']`

-+ *atom_update_net* : Which form of convolutional layers to update atom features are used. `choices = ['CGConv', 'GAT', 'PAINN']`
+-*atom_update_net* : Which form of convolutional layers to update atom features are used. `choices = ['CGConv', 'GAT', 'PAINN']`